erikng/blog.eriknicolasgomez.com/_posts/2016-11-28-managing_mini_bar.md

 ## How to configure the Control Strip

 ### The values
-As of 10.12.1, these are the following values you can configure.
+As of 10.12.1, these are the following values you can configure:

 * com.apple.system.brightness
 * com.apple.system.dashboard
 * com.apple.system.dictation